 It takes place the third week of August (this year is celebrated between 11 and 18), officially beginning with the proclamation, a speech made by some famous person from the city and a magnificent pyrotechnic show on the beach of La Malagueta.

-The Fair consists of two parts, which occur simultaneously in different areas of the capital: in the historic center and in the Real Cortijo de Torres.
+The Fair of Malaga consists of two parts, which occur simultaneously in different areas of the capital: in the historic center and in the Real Cortijo de Torres.